Temple garment: Sanctity among members

 To members of the LDS Church, the temple garment represents the sacred and personal aspects of their relationship with God.
 Church president Joseph F. Smith taught that the garment was to be held as "the most sacred of all things in the world, next to their own virtue, next to their own purity of life."
 For this reason, most church members feel uncomfortable discussing the garment in a casual or disrespectful manner.
 Some church leaders have compared the garment to the clerical vestments worn by clergy of other churches.
 Church leaders have publicly discussed the above principles and beliefs in general terms since the mid-1840s.
 Many Latter-day Saints view the garment associated with the temple rites as sacred.
 Some church members have criticized the sale of garments on online auction sites.
+Members are instructed not to dispose of old or torn garments by throwing them in the trash, but rather to cut them to pieces with scissors, or burn them instead.

 Garment origins and evolution

 The garment as first described in the 1840s was a one-piece undergarment extending to the ankles and the wrists, resembling a union suit, with an open crotch and a collar.
 It was made of unbleached cotton and was held together with ties in a double knot.
 Most garments were home-made.